-The Plugins screen shows information and statistics about Solr's status and performance.
-You can find information about the performance of Solr's caches, the state of Solr's searchers, and the configuration of searchHandlers and requestHandlers.
+The Plugins screen shows information and statistics about the status and performance of various plugins running in each Solr core.
+You can find information about the performance of the Solr caches, the state of Solr's searchers, and the configuration of Request Handlers and Search Components.